influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.5/concepts/schema_and_data_layout.md

   </tr>
 </table>

-# General Recommendations
+# General recommendations

-## Encouraged Schema Design
+## Encouraged schema design

 In no particular order, we recommend that you: